masaaki-avnturle/tuplenetwork/README.md

 </head>

 <body>
+<p> These pdf are seen application of SourceTree to be reviewed with likely to be reference book, and this reference of SouceTree
+ is represented with being applied of application of programming language created with any other application be merge with these pdf replied. </p>
 <p>These pdf are explained with zeta function of global manifold, with global deprivate and integral manifold.</p>
 <p>These pdf explain with being built of mistrious transport machine.</p>
 <p>This pdf direction have with being command,</p>